Academic Opportunities

 Dr. Jamie Durán, Program Director

-Temple University's spring semester and summer programs in Spain are based at the University of Oviedo.
-Students are enrolled in the Cursos de Lengua y Cultura Españolas para Extranjeros program at the University of Oviedo's humanities campus, El Milán.
+During spring and summer, students are enrolled in the Cursos de Lengua y Cultura Españolas para Extranjeros program at the University of Oviedo's humanities campus, El Milán.
 Courses are taught by native Spanish-speaking professors of the University of Oviedo, Temple faculty member, Dr. Jaime Durán, and in the summer, additional visiting Temple faculty.

 As a complement to academic courses, cultural programming opportunities, organized leisure activities, and homestays help students acquire in-depth knowledge of various aspects of Spanish and Asturian culture, as well as strengthen students' Spanish language proficiency outside of a formal classroom setting.